tc39/proposal-ses/README.md

 `NaN`.
 The advantage of removing `Date.now` instead is to support the feature-testing style practiced by ECMAScript programmers.

-Of course, there is the perpetual bikeshedding of names.
+* Of course, there is the perpetual bikeshedding of names.
 We are not attached to the names we present here.

 ## Acknowledgements

-Many thanks to E. Dean Tribble, Kevin Reid, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, and Daniel Ehernberg.
-Thanks of the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Samuel, Kevin Reid, Felix Lee) for building a system in which all the hardest issues have already been worked out.
+Many thanks to E. Dean Tribble, Kevin Reid, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, and Daniel Ehrenberg.
+Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Samuel, Kevin Reid, Felix Lee) for building a system in which all the hardest issues have already been worked out.